 This lecture provides an overview of The Virtual Brain Simulation Platform.

-Demo of the BRIAN Simulator.
-BRIAN is a free, open source simulator for spiking neural networks.
-It is written in the Python programming language and is available on almost all platforms.
-We believe that a simulator should not only save the time of processors, but also the time of scientists.
-Brian is therefore designed to be easy to learn and use, highly flexible and easily extensible.
+This lesson consists of a demonstration of the BRIAN Simulator.
+BRIAN is a free, open-source simulator for spiking neural networks.
+It is written in the Python programming language and is available on almost all platforms, and is designed to be easy to learn and use, highly flexible, and easily extensible.

-neurolib is a computational framework for simulating coupled neural mass models written in Python.
-It helps you to easily load structural brain scan data to construct brain networks where each node is a neural mass representing a single brain area.
-This network model can be used to simulate whole-brain dynamics. neurolib provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.
+This lesson provides an introduction and live demonstration of neurolib, a computational framework for simulating coupled neural mass models written in Python.
+Neurolib provides a simulation and optimization framework which allows you to easily implement your own neural mass model, simulate fMRI BOLD activity, analyse the results and fit your model to empirical data.